marcsolanadal/ai-engineering/notes/fleeting.md

 - *RAG*: Acronym of Reatrival Augmented Generation.
 - *finetunning* is the process of further training the model on a high quality dataset to perform an specific task.
 - *agents*: AI's that can plan and use tools.
+- *human-in-the-loop*: When an AI agent involves humans in the decision making process.
+- *inference*: The process of getting an output given an input.

 ## Chapter 1